 In the case of Tongue-Tie, a thin piece of tissue called Lingual Frenulum (which connects the underside of the tongue to the bottom of the mouth) may either be too tight or attach too far towards the tip of the tongue.
 This can restrict the tongue from full movement required to latch for milk, eat, and later speak.

 Similarly, in the case of Lip-Tie, the tissue called Labial Frenulum connected to the lips, if too tight, may be causing restriction.
-However, these conditions can be treated.
+However, these conditions can often be treated.